 what to do if it rains

 It’s typical for us to schedule two engagement session dates.
 A primary date and a rain date.
 Having two dates helps us make sure that your photos happen in a timely manner.
 Coordinating schedules can be tough and I’ve found that the best way to make sure my couples get the look they have in mind for their photos is to schedule two dates at the same time.

 I'll check in the week of your engagement session to confirm the time & location we’re meeting and the weather.
 I know it takes a lot of time to get ready for engagement session and it’s the worst to get dressed up and drive out to your session only to have it rain.
 Let me know what works best for the two of you - but if the weather looks like it won’t be great, I'll typically try to make the call at least 12 hours in advance.

 I always try to take a photo of your ring during your engagement session - so it’s a good idea to have it cleaned or clean it yourself before your shoot!
 To clean at home, soak your ring in warm water with dishwashing soap for 20 to 40 minutes.
 Then gently brush the stone with a soft toothbrush, rinse and repeat if needed.

 champagne is always a good idea

-If you’re planning to bring props to your engagement session, we recommend including them only if they’re meaningful to you.
+If you’re planning to bring props to your engagement session, I recommend including them only if they’re meaningful to you.
 Think grabbing coffee at a coffee shop you frequent, grabbing ice cream, or even doing a fun activity!
 Let me know if you have any ideas you would like to incorporate!